-Considered an intellectual due to having the sky-high grades in the country, Miyuki Shirogane leads the reputable Shuchiin Academy’s student council as its president.
+Considered an intellectual due to having the country’s sky-high grades, Miyuki Shirogane leads the reputable Shuchiin Academy’s student council as its president.
 Also, He is working along with the beautiful and rich vice president Kaguya Shinomiya.
-The two are typically seen as the perfect couple by students in spite of them not being in any romantic relationship.
+The two are typically seen as the perfect couple by students despite them not being in any romantic relationship.

 07. Uchuu Kyoudai

-Having a problem finding another job, Mutta is given a life chance once he receives a letter from JAXA—the Japan region Exploration Agency—telling him that he has been accepted to participate in the next astronaut selection.
+Having a problem finding another job, Mutta is given a life chance once he receives a JAXA letter—the Japan region Exploration Agency—telling him that he has been accepted to participate in the next astronaut selection.
 As if fate has given him a chance to fulfill the promise he made all those years ago, Mutta undertakes the problematic challenge of going to space.
-If you like Slice of Life then this best seinen manga is what you are looking for.
+If you like Slice of Life, then this best seinen manga is what you are looking for.

 06. 20th Century Boys

-As the 20th century approaches its end, people all over the world are anxious that the world is changing.
+As the 20th century approaches its end, people worldwide are anxious that the world is changing.
 And probably not for the better.

 With several critical clues left behind by his deceased friend, Kenji realizes that this cult is much more than he ever thought it would be.